 - a.
 Gross direct (Scope 1) GHG emissions in metric tons of CO2 equivalent. - i.
 Description of the calculation - ii.
 Percentage of hybrid/full electric cars in the company fleet, this on 31/12 of the reporting year. - b.
-Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent. - i.
+Gross location-based energy indirect (Scope 2) GHG emissions in metric tons of CO2 equivalent. - .
 Description of the calculation - ii.
 Percentage of the purchased electricity that originated from renewable sources. - c.
 GHG emissions (Scope 1 + 2) intensity ratio for the organization, both for 'Sales' as for 'Employment'.

+Scope 1

-Scope 1 = Direct GHG emissions occur from sources that are owned or controlled by the company.
-For example, emissions from combustion in owned or controlled process equipment.
+Direct GHG emissions occur from sources that are owned or controlled by the company.

+For example, emissions from combustion in owned or controlled boilers, furnaces, vehicles, etc.; emissions from chemical production in owned or controlled process equipment.
 Direct CO2 emissions from the combustion of biomass shall not be included in scope 1 but reported separately.

+Scope 2

-Scope 2 = Scope 2 accounts for GHG emissions from the generation of purchased electricity consumed by a company.
-GHG emission intensity 'Sales' = Total GHG emission of the organization: Scope 1 + Scope 2 (cfr.
-1.10.a and 1.10.b) / Total Sales (cfr.
-1.1.a) GHG emission intensity 'Employment' = Total GHG emission of the organization: Scope 1 + Scope 2 (cfr.
-1.10.a and 1.10.b) / Total Sales (cfr.
+Scope 2 accounts for GHG emissions from the generation of purchased electricity consumed by a company.

+GHG emission intensity 'Sales'

+Total GHG emission of the organization: Scope 1 + Scope 2 (cfr.
+1.10.a and 1.10.b)

+Total Sales (cfr.
 1.1.a)

+GHG emission intensity 'Employment'

+Total GHG emission of the organization: Scope 1 + Scope 2 (cfr.
+1.10.a and 1.10.b)

+Total Employment (cfr.
+1.1.b)